 A pioneer of the DIY movement he recorded his first record in his bedroom in San Francisco with bassist Seth Ford Young (Tom Waits, Edward Sharpe) and toured Europe for the first time, including playing at the Rally on Dam Square in Amsterdam for the Tibetan Freedom Concert.

 Forest’s songs appear on the benefit compilations Burning Heart, Songs for the Gulf (to raise money for cleaning up the oil spills) and Songs for Laura Vol 1 and Vol. 2 (to raise awareness for people with cancer and their families).
 You can also hear Sun on San Francisco’s favorite radio KFOG’s Local Scene Vol. 1 & 3.
-Forest’s music has found it’s way to Japan with the CD Dancing Again released by Buffalo Records and songs featured on the Japanese compilations Surf Time 1 and Surf Time 2.
+Forest’s music has found it’s way to Japan with the CD Dancing Again released on Buffalo Records and songs featured on the Japanese compilations Surf Time 1 and Surf Time 2.

 Forest is putting out his music on Vinyl and is releasing a new song each month this year thanks to his supporters on Kickstarter & Patreon (https://www.patreon.com/forestsun).